 It was important to make sure the parameters of our new relationship were understood and respected.
 Family vacations are possible, but separate hotel rooms might feel more comfortable.
 Fine-tuning these detailed decisions in advance alleviates the disenchantment and expectations that things are going to be just like they used to be.

-Staying great friends can only work if both of us have mutually platonic feelings.
+Being friends with an ex can only work if both of us have mutually platonic feelings.
 If one of us still harbored feelings for the other or hadn’t come to terms with the split, trying to attempt this kind of warm connection would just rub salt in the wound.
 Nobody, especially our children, would benefit from that, no matter our best intentions.

 Ever since that eye-opening day in the therapist’s office, we’ve remained confident in our decision to stay close.
 When our kids thank us for doing things differently than some of their classmates’ parents, we know we made the right decision.